 Please think carefully about what you want to achieve by taking matters further.
 Ultimately money, and an apology, is all you can get - you cannot force us to provide a service to you or force us to fix a fault if we simply cease your services.
 Making a formal complaint means we have to work "by the book" to minimise any risk of compensation or cost, so it is by far the least likely way to get things "fixed" or get a "good will" credit.
 We'd rather be nice to each other and try and find an amicable resolution.

-If you are still having a problem you can start a more formal complaint by emailing our escalations department at email@example.com.
+If you are still having a problem you can start a more formal complaint by emailing our escalations department at firstname.lastname@example.org.
 We suggest you include the whole story in the email, but feel free to simply quote the ticket number of previous emails as we can look up the conversation to help deal with your matter.
 The escalations department will look in to the matter, and if necessary involve a company director in making a decision.
 We will reply by email explaining our decision and reasoning.
 We aim to respond to complaints within a week, but some may take longer.
-If you are unable to send an email you can sent a complaint by post addressed to "Escalations".
+If you are unable to send an email you can send a complaint by post addressed to "Escalations".